vvhg1/isu/README.md

 - Create a new GitHub issue with a title, body, labels, and column placement.
 - Automatically adds the new issue to the project connected to the repository.
-- Can create a new branch for the issue (if the issue is not placed in a backlog or done column).
+- Can create a new branch for the issue (if the issue is not placed in a backlog or done column) with the ticket number and title as the branch name.
+It also checks if the user has currently checked out "main" or "dev" branch and will prompt to switch to "dev" (takes precedence over "main" if both exist) or "main" branch before creating the new branch.
 - Support for specifying story points for agile project management.

 ## Prerequisites